-Thousands of military members, and veterans, from all branches of the armed forces, reside in San Diego.
-If you are, or were, in the military, and were arrested for DUI, you probably have a number of questions regarding the DUI process.
+Thousands of military members and veterans from all branches of the armed forces reside in San Diego.
+If you are, or were, in the military and were arrested for DUI, you probably have a number of questions regarding the DUI process.
 In addition to the complexities of DUI law, as it applies to civilians, there are also special laws that may apply to you as a member of the military.
 One of these special areas of law is known as the Military Diversion Program.
-Essentially, the Military Diversion Program allows eligible military members, and veterans, to have criminal misdemeanor charges against them put on hold, while they complete a “diversion program”.
+Essentially, the Military Diversion Program allows eligible military members, and veterans, to have criminal misdemeanor charges against them put on hold while they complete a “diversion program”.
 Upon successfully completion of the program, the criminal charges against them will be dismissed, and it will be as if their arrest never occurred.
 For this reason, being admitted into a Military Diversion Program can be extremely beneficial.
-If you are a current, or former, member of the military, and were recently charges with a DUI, we encourage you to contact the San Diego DUI Attorney Law Firm to schedule a FREE DUI consultation.
+If you are a current or former member of the military and were recently charged with a DUI, we encourage you to contact the San Diego DUI Attorney to schedule a FREE DUI consultation.

 This article will provide you with a general overview of the Military Diversion program as it relates to DUI.
 Further, it will touch on DUI topics that are specific to members of the military.

 The San Diego Court, in collaboration with the District Attorney of San Diego County, the City Attorney of San Diego, and the public defender's office has compiled the following information with regard to military diversion.
 This information is a guide as to the best practices and this should not be construed as, or represent, strict rules or guidelines with entering into the program.
 If you believe that you may be a candidate or wish to consider the program, we encourage you to consult with one of our attorneys at the San Diego DUI Attorney.